Links

 IPA Structure

-• _CodeSignature/ contains a plist file with a signature over all files in the bundle.
+• _CodeSignature/: This directory includes a plist file that contains a signature, ensuring the integrity of all files in the bundle.

-• Core Data: It is used to save your application’s permanent data for offline use, to cache temporary data, and to add undo functionality to your app on a single device.
+• PlugIns/: This may include extensions to the application, known as .appex files, although they are not always present. * Core Data: It is used to save your application’s permanent data for offline use, to cache temporary data, and to add undo functionality to your app on a single device.
 To sync data across multiple devices in a single iCloud account, Core Data automatically mirrors your schema to a CloudKit container.

 • PkgInfo: The PkgInfo file is an alternate way to specify the type and creator codes of your application or bundle.